 I chose not to work full-time and stayed at home to care for them.
 I began tertiary study before they started school so I could work full-time when they were a little older.
 Working through a primary teaching degree part time took 6 years to complete and by the time I had finished my degree there were no full-time teaching jobs suited to me.

 When Russell and I met we were very independent.
 We kept everything separate and did not move in together until we were engaged which was a few years after we met.
 I wanted to introduce him to my children slowly so that if anything happened between the two of us they would not be effected as much.

 Over time they became used to having him around and it was nice to see the way they interacted with each other.
 Their own father was not the type of person to spend time with them or take them places.
 In fact, he was more of an absent father than anything else.

 Which is why it was great to have a man around for them to learn from and look up to.
 It was also nice for me to have some support when it came to parenting them.
 Before Russell, I was on my own and had no support or back up when making parenting decisions.

 I was still the decision maker when it came to handing out the correct disciplinary measures for negative behaviour although knowing I had his support to back me up gave me validation that what I was doing was ok.
 Being a single parent leaves you open to second guessing every move you make.

 Having been a single parent for almost 7 years I know how hard it is for people to understand the pressures of everyday life when you are parenting on your own.
-I know the judgements people make and the assumptions about how you ended up on your own raising your children and how much of a burden you are to the country.
+I know the judgements people make and the assumptions about how you ended up on your own raising your children and how much of a burden you are on the economy having social welfare support.

 I never chose to raise my children on my own, circumstances surrounding drugs and alcohol with their father at the time led me to make one of the hardest decisions I have ever had to make.
 Curled up in a ball, sitting outside in the rain under an open sided shed, fearing for my children’s future led me to find the courage to leave him and everything we had ever known.